medialab/quenouille/README.md

   print(html)
 ```

-*Arguments*
+_Arguments_

-* **iterable** *(iterable)*: Any python iterable.
+- **iterable** _(iterable)_: Any python iterable.
-* **func** *(callable)*: Function used to perform the desired tasks.
+- **func** _(callable)_: Function used to perform the desired tasks.
 The function takes an item yielded by the given iterable as single argument.
 Note that since this function will be dispatched in worker threads, so you should ensure it is thread-safe.
-* **threads** *(int, optional)*: Maximum number of threads to use.
+- **threads** _(int, optional)_: Maximum number of threads to use.
 Defaults to `min(32, os.cpu_count() + 1)`.
 Note that it can be `0`, in which case no threads will be used and everything will run synchronously (this can be useful for debugging or to avoid duplicating code sometimes).
-* **key** *(callable, optional)*: Function returning to which "group" a given item is supposed to belong.
+- **key** _(callable, optional)_: Function returning to which "group" a given item is supposed to belong.
 This will be used to ensure maximum parallelism is respected.
-* **parallelism** *(int or callable, optional)* [`1`]: Number of threads allowed to work on a same group at once.
+- **parallelism** _(int or callable, optional)_ [`1`]: Number of threads allowed to work on a same group at once.
 Can also be a function taking a group and returning its parallelism.
-* **buffer_size** *(int, optional)* [`1024`]: Maximum number of items the function will buffer into memory while attempting to find an item that can be passed to a worker immediately, all while respecting throttling and group parallelism.
+- **buffer_size** _(int, optional)_ [`1024`]: Maximum number of items the function will buffer into memory while attempting to find an item that can be passed to a worker immediately, all while respecting throttling and group parallelism.
-* **throttle** *(int or float or callable, optional)*: Optional throttle time, in seconds, to wait before processing the next item of a given group.
+- **throttle** _(int or float or callable, optional)_: Optional throttle time, in seconds, to wait before processing the next item of a given group.
 Can also be a function taking last group, item and result and returning next throttle time for this group.
+- **block** _(bool, optional)_ [`False`]: Whether to block when using the `get` method of the given queue.
+- **panic** _(callable, optional)_: Function that will be called when the process has errored.
+Useful to unblock some functions and avoid deadlock in specific situations.
+Note that this function will not be called when synchronous (i.e. when not using additional threads).
-* **initializer** *(callable, optional)*: Function to run at the start of each thread worker.
+- **initializer** _(callable, optional)_: Function to run at the start of each thread worker.
 Can be useful to setup [thread-local data](https://docs.python.org/3/library/threading.html#thread-local-data), for instance.
 Remember this function must be threadsafe and should not block because the thread pool will wait for each thread to be correctly booted before being able to proceed.
 If one of the function calls fails, the thread pool will raise a `quenouille.exceptions.BrokenThreadPool` error and terminate immediately.
-* **initargs** *(iterable, optional)*: Arguments to pass to the `initializer` function.
+- **initargs** _(iterable, optional)_: Arguments to pass to the `initializer` function.
-* **wait** *(bool, optional)* [`True`]: Whether to join worker threads, i.e. wait for them to end, when shutting down the executor.
+- **wait** _(bool, optional)_ [`True`]: Whether to join worker threads, i.e. wait for them to end, when shutting down the executor.
 Set this to `False` if you need to go on quickly without waiting for your worker threads to end when cleaning up the executor's resources.
 Just note that if you spawn other thread-intensive tasks or other executors afterwards in rapid succession, you might start too many threads at once.
-* **daemonic** *(bool, optional)* [`False`]: whether to spawn daemonic worker.
+- **daemonic** _(bool, optional)_ [`False`]: whether to spawn daemonic worker.
 If your worker are daemonic, the interpreter will not wait for them to end when exiting.
 This can be useful, combined to `wait=False`, for instance, if you want your program to exit as soon as hitting ctrl+C (you might want to avoid this if your threads need to cleanup things on exit as they will be abruptly shut down).

-*Using a queue rather than an iterable*
+_Using a queue rather than an iterable_

 If you need to add new items to process as a result of performing tasks (when designing a web crawler for instance, where each downloaded page will yield new pages to explore further down), know that the `imap` and `imap_unordered` function also accepts queues as input: